Tenille Dashwood: Main roster (2014–2017)

-Emma appeared on the 3 April episode of Raw as her previous villainous persona.
+Emma appeared on 3 April episode of Raw as her previous villainous persona.
 She teamed with Charlotte Flair and Nia Jax against Brooke, Sasha Banks, and Bayley in a losing effort.
 On 7 May, Emma suffered a shoulder injury at a live event in Liverpool, England.
-Emma made her return on the 12 June episode of Raw in a six-woman tag team match, where she, Jax, and Alexa Bliss were defeated by Banks, Brooke, and Mickie James.
-On the 4 September episode of Raw, Emma teamed with Jax to defeat both Bliss and Banks to earn spots for herself and Jax in the Raw Women's Championship match at No Mercy, her first pay per view match since the 2014 Survivor Series.
+Emma made her return on 12 June episode of Raw in a six-woman tag team match, where she, Jax, and Alexa Bliss were defeated by Banks, Brooke, and Mickie James.
+On 4 September episode of Raw, Emma teamed with Jax to defeat both Bliss and Banks to earn spots for herself and Jax in the Raw Women's Championship match at No Mercy, her first pay per view match since the 2014 Survivor Series.
 At the event, she was unsuccessful after Bliss pinned the returning Bayley.

-On the 9 October episode of Raw, after confronting General Manager Kurt Angle about who would face the debuting Asuka, Emma defeated Sasha Banks, Alicia Fox, Bayley and Dana Brooke in an elimination match to earn the right to face Asuka at TLC: Tables, Ladders & Chairs, where she lost via submission.
+On 9 October episode of Raw, after confronting General Manager Kurt Angle about who would face the debuting Asuka, Emma defeated Sasha Banks, Alicia Fox, Bayley and Dana Brooke in an elimination match to earn the right to face Asuka at TLC: Tables, Ladders & Chairs, where she lost via submission.
 Frustrated over her loss, Emma challenged Asuka to rematch.
-On the 23 October episode of Raw, Emma was defeated by Asuka which would be her final match in WWE.

-On 29 October 2017, WWE announced that Dashwood has officially been released from her WWE contract.
+On 23 October episode of Raw, Emma was defeated by Asuka which would be her final match in WWE.
+On 29 October 2017, WWE announced that Emma had officially been released from her WWE contract.